Avoiding a Retirement Income Gap

 All things being equal, Nervous Noah seems the most likely to be in need of taking the actions we detailed at the opening of this piece, while Consistent Chloe looks like she will have the most flexibility to do what she wants to do when she retires.
 Whose place do you want to be in?

 One of the most powerful ways to save is by contributing to an individual retirement account (IRA).
 It gives your money a chance to grow your deposits and can provide tax benefits.
-This is a great time of year to consider this since you have until April 15, 2021 to make a 2020 contribution.
-You can also make a 2021 contribution up until April 15, 2022.
-People age 49 and under can contribute up to $6,000 for each year.
-People over age 50 and over can contribute up to $7,000 for each year.
+This is a perfect time to reflect on your retirement savings strategy.
+You still have until April 15, 2024, to make contributions for both the 2023 and 2024 tax years.
+Individuals under 50 can contribute up to $7,000 for each year, while those aged 50 or older can contribute an additional $1,000 catch-up contribution, making their limit $8,000 for each year.
+Remember, maximizing your IRA contributions early on takes advantage of compounding interest, which can significantly boost your retirement savings over time.

 We encourage you to start saving early, save annually, invest intelligently, and plan for a fun retirement!